 A mountain park an hour away from northern Virginia.
 Shenandoah National Park is a very busy place in mid to late October.
 A similar view of trees (without the vistas that you see in Shenandoah) can make for a relaxing few hours enjoying the beauty of fall.

 In the Empire of the Sun, the Emperor Long Xi made it known that the color yellow offended him and decreed that everything in his empire that contained the color yellow was offensive and was to be removed and banished forever.
-Sire, a cowering servant told him, the light of the sun contains the color yellow.
-So the emperor proclaimed that everyone must live without the light of the sun and ordered all citizens of the empire to live in caves, for the color yellow is never to be seen again.
-And so, the people lived underground, never to see the sun again.
+Sire, a cowering servant told him, the light of the sun contains the color… Continue reading The Color Yellow

 Autumn in Northern Virginia.
 Huntley Meadows in Alexandria, Virginia.
 In the middle of suburbia, the woods and wetlands remind you of the true beauty that nature brings.